 SACCOs: There are two types of Financial SACCOs in Kenya, each presenting a set of incredible benefits.
 There is the FOSA – Front Office Services Activity and BOSA – Back Office Services Activity.

 FOSA SACCOs are more or less like traditional banks, and lets members access their savings over the counter.
 However, they are not a clearing agent with the CBK and can only clear through a bank.
 FOSA is regulated by the SACCO Societies Regulatory Authority – SASRA.
 Safaricom is an example of a FOSA SACCO.

 BOSA SACCOs are the traditional SACCOs where members save and access credits.
 Once a person saves their money with BOSA, they cannot withdraw the money until they decide to leave the SACCO.
-BOSA is regulated by the Commissioner of Cooperatives under the Ministry of Industry, Trade and Cooperatives.
-Mombo is an example of BOSA SACCO.
+BOSA is regulated by the Commissioner of Cooperatives under the Ministry of Trade and Industry.
+Mombo Sacco is an example of BOSA SACCO.

 BOSA SACCO is the best option for anyone who wants to let their money work for them because the savings continues to grow with time.
 Members who save with Mombo SACCO, for example, enjoy up to 6% interest on saving.

 Before a person takes a loan, they want to know how much money they will pay on top of what they are borrowing.
 They also want to know how much they will earn if they choose to save their money.
 The interest rate is the money that the facility charges on top of the loan or add on top of the deposit.
 These rates are calculated on an annual basis, referred to as the Annual Percentage Rate

 The difference in Interest Rates